 - The Argument Against Cereal Grains Part 1, Part 2 – Kurt G. Harris MD

 - The Perfect Frankengrain – Dr. William Davis

 - Why Grains Are Unhealthy – Mark Sisson

 - The chapter on Grains in The Paleo Solution by Robb Wolf.

 I can already hear the cries defending sourdough or sprouted Jesus bread.
 I don’t care.
-The reason I don’t care is because I know what it takes to successfully follow a diet.
-You need to remove not only the poison, but the taste for the poison as well.
-One week your eating soaked, sprouted and fermented bread and the next week you get busy and buy the bread with the prettiest font.
+The reason I don’t care is that I know what it takes to successfully follow a diet.
+You need to remove not only the poison but the taste for the poison as well.
+One week your eating soaked, sprouted, and fermented bread, and the next week you get busy and buy the bread with the prettiest font.
 You lie to yourself that you can live without bread, but you can’t.
 You are powerless to the wheat opioid peptides.

 I was once powerless to bread.
 Not anymore.
 You can have your soaked, sprouted, and fermented bread.
 I prefer being lean.